veebee4/mousepediadb/TESTING.md

 ### JavaScript Validator

-[jshint](https://jshint.com/) was used to validate the Javascript within the project - Passed with no warnings/errors.
+[jshint](https://jshint.com/) was used to validate the Javascript within the project - Passed with 8 warnings but only regarding 'let' being available in ES6 and an undefined variable 'M' but this variable represents Materialize's framework.
+No errors with the actual code.
 ![JavaScript Validator Results](documentation/testing/jshint-validator.png)

 ## Python Testing